Qalthos/blog/content/meta/ditaa-addition.rst

 simple diagrams, as it is web-native, (all it is is a special kind of XML document), and it's vector-based, making it inherently scalable for different sized displays.
 As near as I can tell, ditaa appears to use SVG internally, at least to some extent.
-Ideally, I'd like to try to reimplement it in Python, not necessarily for any benefit, but because the problem sounds interesting.
+Ideally, I'd like to try to re-implement it in Python, not necessarily for any benefit, but because the problem sounds interesting.

 .. _ditaa: http://ditaa.sourceforge.net/